 We meet for worship in each village on most Sundays, with a variety of traditional and contemporary services.
 You can find details of this month’s services in Coln, Hatherop & Quenington here; and next month’s here.
-Services in Eastleach and Southrop can be found here.
+Services in Eastleach can be found here and Southrop here.

 Also on the website is our parish magazine: this month’s edition, and an archive of previous editions.
 This and many other good things can be found via the Menu Bar above.